Device Functions

 Writing to the Drive Array

 You can use the DriveArrayWrite() function to write an AeroScript array variable into the drive array.
 You can specify the byte address where you want to start writing to the drive array and the number of subsequent elements you want to write.
 The byte address that you specify must be evenly divisible by the size of the DriveArrayType item that you specify.
-Refer to the table, DriveArrayType Item Sizes for information about the size of each DriveArrayType item.
+Refer to the table DriveArrayType Item Sizes for information about the size of each DriveArrayType item.

-The function will not complete until it writes all of the specified elements to the drive array.
-The function writes a maximum of 200,000 bytes per second, per axis, letting you write 50,000 32-bit values or 25,000 64-bit values per second.
-You can use the DriveArrayWrite() function to write to a drive array on two or more user tasks at the same time.
-But the speed of each function will be slower.
+The DriveArrayWrite() function writes a maximum of 216,000 bytes per second, per axis, which lets you write 50,400 32-bit values or 27,000 64-bit values per second.
 To see the number of values that the controller can write per second, refer to the table that follows:

 Table: DriveArrayWrite() Bandwidth